-- Keep security software current on all devices that connect to the Internet: Having the most up-to-date mobile security software, web browser, operating system and apps is the best defense against viruses, malware and other online threats.
+- Keep security software current on all devices that connect to the internet: Having the most up-to-date mobile security software, web browser, operating system and apps is the best defense against viruses, malware and other online threats.

-- Delete when done: Many of us download apps for specific purposes, such as planning a vacation, and no longer need them afterwards, or we may have previously downloaded apps that are longer useful or interesting to us.
+- Delete when done: Many of us download apps for specific purposes, such as planning vacations, and no longer need them afterwards, or we may have previously downloaded apps that are longer useful or interesting to us.
 It’s a good security practice to delete all apps you no longer use.

-- Secure your devices: Use strong passwords, passcodes or other features such as touch identification to lock your devices.
+- Secure your devices: Use strong passphrases, passcodes or other features such as touch identification to lock your devices.
 Securing your device can help protect your information if your device is lost or stolen and keep prying eyes out.

 - Personal information is like money – Value it.
 Protect it.: Information about you, such as the games you like to play, what you search for online and where you shop and live, has value – just like money.
 Be thoughtful about who gets that information and how it’s collected through apps and websites.

 - Own your online presence: Use security and privacy settings on websites and apps to manage what is shared about you and who sees it.

 - Now you see me, now you don’t: Some stores and other locations look for devices with WiFi or Bluetooth turned on to track your movements while you are within range.
 Disable WiFi and Bluetooth when not in use.

 - Get savvy about WiFi hotspots: Public wireless networks and hotspots are not secure, which means that anyone could potentially see what you are doing on your laptop or smartphone while you are connected to them.
 Limit what you do on public WiFi, and avoid logging in to key accounts like email and financial services.
 Consider using a virtual private network (VPN) or a personal/mobile hotspot if you need a more secure connection.